palaeoverse/PaleontologyTaskView/Paleontology.md

 - `r pkg("sepkoski")` contains data on the stratigraphic ranges of fossil marine animal genera from Sepkoski's (2002) published compendium.
 - `r pkg("folio")` contains datasets for teaching quantitative approaches and modeling in archaeology and paleontology.
 - `r pkg("chronosphere")` can download time-stamped versions of various paleontological, paleoenvironmental, and paleoecological [databases](https://chronosphere.info/data/), including BioDeepTime (Smith et al. 2023), Triton (Fenton et al. 2021), the [Paleobiology Database](https://paleobiodb.org/#/), and [Ancient Reef Traits Database](https://art.nat.fau.de/).

-#### Acquiring paleontology-adjacent data

-- `r pkg("rmacrostrat")` can fetch geological data from [Macrostrat](https://macrostrat.org/) relevant to the spatial and temporal distribution of sedimentary, igneous, and metamorphic rocks as well as data extracted from them.
-- `r pkg("rpaleoclim")` can fetch paleoclimate data from [PaleoClim](http://www.paleoclim.org/), high resolution paleoclimate surfaces covering the whole globe.
-This includes data on surface temperature, precipitation and the standard bioclimatic variables commonly used in ecological modelling, derived from the HadCM3 general circulation model and downscaled to a spatial resolution of up to 2.5 minutes.

 ### Cleaning and/or manipulating paleontological data